-AvreaFoster’s SVP of Strategy, Andrew Skola, shares his perspective on an often misunderstood but crucial element of brand and business strategy: the purpose statement.
+AvreaFoster’s Senior Brand Strategist, Libby Graham, shares her perspective on an often misunderstood but crucial element of brand and business strategy: the purpose statement.

-Over the course of his career, Andrew has helped companies large and small clarify strategic objectives and discern core brand attributes.
-He focuses on how organizational decision-making drives clarity, both in terms of articulating value offerings and achieving operational efficiency.
+Over the course of her career, Libby has helped companies large and small clarify strategic objectives and discern core brand attributes.
+She focuses on how organizational decision-making drives clarity, both in terms of articulating value offerings and achieving operational efficiency.

-Below, Andrew gives his thoughts on how to devise an effective purpose statement and what pitfalls to avoid.
+Below, Libby gives her thoughts on how to devise an effective purpose statement and what pitfalls to avoid.

 First off, what’s a purpose statement and how does it differ from a mission statement?